 Choosing a Distributor

-DistroKid ($22.99/year) is the top recommendation for AI music creators.
+DistroKid ($22.99/year)is the top self-service recommendation for AI music creators.
 They've been consistently AI-friendly, their pricing is the most accessible in the industry (unlimited uploads for a flat annual fee), and they keep you at 100% of your royalties.
-DistroKid also distributes to over 150 platforms and stores, and their upload process is straightforward enough that you can go from finished track to live on Spotify in under a week.
+DistroKid distributes to over 150 platforms and stores, and their upload process is straightforward enough that you can go from finished track to live on Spotify in under a week.

 CD Baby ($9.99/single one-time) uses a one-time fee model instead of annual subscriptions, which sounds appealing.
 However, they take a 9% commission on royalties and have increasingly restricted fully AI-generated content.
 If your tracks involve significant human creative input (your own lyrics, post-production editing), you may be fine.
 For purely prompt-to-output releases, CD Baby is a riskier choice.